jjhenrichs/appointment-planner/README.md

 ## Project Status

-Currently completed.
-Implementing unit testing.
+Currently completed, but may implement unit testing.

 ## Acknowledgements